 Jordan is one Middle Eastern country breaking the mold.
 It is soon to be the home of one of the largest wind farms in the world.
 This country is actively promoting its alternate-energy program to the world at large and that means translating this message into many other languages.
 Many Middle Eastern corporations are also joining the trend of expanding outside of their region and into the international arena.

-The Middle East has also been more open to tourism in recent years, a trend which is predicted to grow exponentially and rapidly.
+The Middle East has also been more open to tourism in recent years, a trend that is predicted to grow exponentially and rapidly.
 Dubai, for example, has become a worldwide tourist destination in only about three decades.
 With the world’s tallest tower, underwater hotels, man-made islands for rent or purchase, and an indoor ski resort among its claims to fame, this is currently the fastest-growing city on the planet.

 Tourism of this caliber cannot be supported solely by the surrounding countries.
 Dubai is looking to the world for its tourism and other Middle Eastern countries are taking notes.
 Tourism is a growing industry and one in great need of multi-lingual translation.